rasbt/smilite/README.md

 Where
 - 1st row: ZINC ID
-- 2nd row: SMILE string
+- 2nd row: SMILES string
-- 3rd row: simplified SMILE string
+- 3rd row: simplified SMILES string

 <a name="lookup_smile_str"></a>

 ### lookup_smile_str.py

-Retrieves the corresponding ZINC_IDs for a given SMILE string
+Retrieves the corresponding ZINC_IDs for a given SMILES string
 from the online ZINC database.

 **Usage:**